NU Library Newsletter

 This Month’s Open Library Sessions

-Join the Open Library Sessions this month to explore the NU Repository, research-related topics, and more.
-If your study schedule conflicts, you can book an appointment or meet Darya, Anara and Venera at the Main Library (Floor 3, Block 5E, 324) or Aigerim at NUSOM (Floor 7, Office 702).
+Join the Open Open Library Sessions this month to explore the NU Repository, research-related topics, and more.
+If your study schedule conflicts, you can book an appointment or meet Darya, Anara, Venera, and Nursultan at the Main Library (Floor 3, Block 5E, Room 324) or Aigerim at NUSOM (Floor 7, Office 702).

 Recent Library Events